Soneritics/Powershell-Scripts/README.md

 * Add alias for Office 365 email
 * Get IP addresses by host name(s)
+* Multiple Git operations
+* Unzip all files directly into the current working directory

+## Adding to the PATH environment variable
+Powershell's PATH environment variable works a little different than the old command line.
+To add the scripts to the PATH environment, add the path to the registry:
+* HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\Session Manager\Environment
+* Key: Path

 ## Add alias for Office 365 email
 Add a mail alias for an Office 365 mail account using a simple Powershell script